IN-CORE/incore-docs/manual/source/analyses/housing_household_recovery.md

-### Household-level housing serial recovery
+### Household-level housing sequential recovery

 **Description**

 This analysis computes the series of household recovery states given a population dislocation dataset, a transition probability matrix (TPM) and an initial state vector.

-The computation operates by segregating household units into five zones as a way to assign social vulnerability.
+The computation operates by segregating household units into five zones as a way of assigning social vulnerability.
 Using this vulnerability in conjunction with the TPM and the initial state vector, a Markov chain computation simulates most probable states to generate a stage history of housing recovery changes for each household.

-The output of the computation is the history of housing recovery changes for all household units in CSV format.
+The output of the computation is the history of housing recovery changes for each household unit in CSV format.

 **Contributors**